iris-hep/func_adl/docs/xAOD/getting_setup.md

 ```

-Then we can map these to variables to make it easier to reference them in our analysis:
+Then these can be mapped to variables to make it easier to reference them later:

 ``` python